Bruce Murray (soccer): Post playing career

 After a series of head injuries, Murray decided to retire from playing professionally.
 At first, he entered the metals trading industry, but in 2001, he decided to re-enter soccer with the Atlanta Silverbacks youth program.

 In 2002, Murray became the Director of coaching with the Roswell Soccer Club in Georgia.

 On September 17, 2004, Harvard University announced that Murray had been hired as an assistant coach with the men's soccer team.
 He was with Harvard for two seasons, then moved to the Capital Area Soccer League in Raleigh, NC where he was a staff coach.

 On March 20, 2011, Murray was elected to the National Soccer Hall of Fame.

-Recently Murray has been diagnosed with potential CTE symptoms from his concussion and repetitive heading of the ball over his playing career.